 Blocks tend to blunt the blades as they normally get dragged over the wood every time.
 If you are not careful, they are the perfect spot for growing nasties which can help spread food poisoning due to just plain nasty looking gunk that’s near impossible to clean out.

-Some people believe that magnetic knife racks could possibly cause misalignment on a molecular level – nothing further from the truth!
+Magnetic accessories such as magnetic knife holders or magnetic blocks are the best solution.
+Some people believe that magnetic knife racks and blocks could possibly cause misalignment on a molecular level – nothing further from the truth!
 We brought up this conversation with a mechanical engineer once and he assured us that that was impossible.

-Good magnetic knife racks (strips) have their magnetic part hidden inside the wood so they are neat, perfectly safe for your knives and still extremely strong.
+Good magnetic knife holders and blocks have their magnetic part hidden inside the wood so they are neat, perfectly safe for your knives and still extremely strong.
 Good magnetic knife strips hold the knives firmly on the rack and pull them close with a nice slapping noise.
 The clever bit about using wood is that unlike metal magnetic racks it protects the blade from chipping or scratching.

 Some people hang their knives up side down, others handles down.
 It’s whatever feels more comfortable for you.

 Pros: Racks are an easy way to organise your knife blades and keep them safely off the counter.
 They are quickly available as all you have to do is reach up and grab your knife of choice.
 And, most importantly, they keep your knife blades stable, which avoids damage to the knife or its edge.

 Cons: Magnetic strips put pressure on the tang of the knife when removed, so if you don’t have a full tang knife, it can stress the knife stability over time.
 Magnetic racks aren’t safe with children in kitchen unless the magnetic knife strip is mounted high enough that even the knife bottoms are out of your children’s reach.
 And, as you may have already guessed, you also can’t use them with ceramic knives.